abdulwasih2003/Ex-7-AAI/README.md

 <H3>Result:</H3>

-Thus ,The program to perform the Text summarization is executed Sucessfully.
+Thus, the program to perform the Text summarization is executed Sucessfully.